G2P-Connect/specs/docs/rfc/specs-draft/G2PConnect-001-Error-Codes-Draft-01.md

 Draft-01

 ## Title:
-Error Codes
+Message Delivery - Error Codes

 ## Status:
 Protocol Draft

 ## Published on:
-Feburary 15, 2023
+April 15, 2023

 ## Expires on:
-Feburary 15, 2024 or Date of publication of next draft which ever is earlier
+April 15, 2024 or Date of publication of next draft which ever is earlier

 ## License:
 CC-BY-ND